oracle/truffleruby/doc/user/installing-graalvm.md

 will be a `bin` directory (`Contents/Home/bin` on macOS) which you can add to your `$PATH` if you want to.

-## Installing Ruby and other languages
+## Installing Ruby and Other Languages

 After installing GraalVM you then need to install the Ruby language into it.
 This is done using the `gu` command.
 The Ruby package is the same for both